Even if you don’t have the Baking Sockets exposed in the Group Nodes, you can still bake basically any material.

 In this case we have COLOR, ROUGHNESS and NORMAL coming from Color Ramp Color output, Map Range Result output and Bump Node Normal output.

-I will create the corresponding map for each of them in the baking panel
+We need to create the corresponding map for each of them in the baking panel (this will later become a baked texture map with the information of the socket we provide)

-2. Select the corresponding maps, in this case “Color, Roughness and Normal”
+- Select the corresponding map types, in this case “Color, Roughness and Normal” (2)

 Repeat the step for Roughness Map selecting the Map Range node and from it the Result output.